SwanandMarathe/ci.geofencing/README.md

+#Ci.Geofence

+## Overview

+This module adds support for using Geofence in iOS Titanium Apps.
+It can monitor all iOS geofence transitions.
+**This module works when the app is in foreground, background, closed, after phone restart and if location providers get changed.**

+### Download

+Download the Ci.Geofence module through the [here](https://github.com/deckameron/Ti.Android.Geofence/blob/master/android/dist/ti.android.geofence-1.0.zip).

+## How to use it
 ```javascript
 // this sets the background color of the master UIView (when there are no windows/tab groups on it)
 Titanium.UI.setBackgroundColor('#000');